ArmanDris/ChessEngines/README.md

 This project is built on top of the chess game I made 😀.
 I want to make some chess engines to play against eachother so I can rank them and maybe put them against human players.

-It is probably best to go back to the old way of storing legal moves in the board object and then having a member variable in minimax to store the board through search.
-Definetly try passing by reference in board search

 ### 9 - 04
 I have just gutted and remade the whole program.
 Today I got it running 40% faster than before 🥳.
 I was expecting more but for a while I thought I made it slower so at least that is not the case.
 Now I can fianlly work on implementing minimax.
 My board does not allow for underpromotion so it fails some perft tests but realistically I do not care about underpromotion.
 I also broke my other engines while remaking the board class ☹, so perhaps I will fix them.
 The win detection for the new board class is also a bit iffy.